temporalio/api-cloud/README.md

 # Temporal cloud api proto files (Preview)

-> These apis are currently in `preview` mode and access is restricted.
+> These apis are currently `preview` only and access is restricted.
 Please reach out to temporal-cloud support for more information.

 ## How to use